 Americans weren’t the only ones brimming with questions.
 Whenever I returned from the States, Indian acquaintances asked: Where is New England?
 What religion are you?
 (My family is third-generation Unitarian.)
 Is your father rich?
 (This is complicated … by Maharajah standards?
 By slum standards?
 We were certainly privileged, but more so in terms of housing and travel than money.)

 Seeming exotic to natives of both countries meant that I had a lot of time to think about what an American is, and how others see Americans.
-It readied me—and my parents—for a life of questions.
+It readied me—and

 Read more from Lee

 It was a great treat to see everyone at the Taste of India in Washington DC, November 29th.
 Thank you Robin Murphy for organizing.
 The waiter was a good photographer and caught the happy spirit of our gathering.

 It was a wonderful evening honoring AIS alumni and author, Betsy Woodman, Class of 1963...and getting to meet her and her sister, Lee, Class of 1965.
 Biggest surprise was being introduced to music teacher, Mrs. Charlene Perry Connell!

 See more Book Party photos, submitted by Mary Williamson, Class of 1974

 I thought this might interest our alumni.
 For several months, AES has been supporting efforts in Kashmir following horrific flooding.
 There have been donation drives for warm clothing, water purification supplies, oral rehydration salts, and other basic necessities.